majamitic774/travel-planner/README.md

 ## Setup

+1. Copy `.env.example` to `.env` and adjust the values if required.

-1. Build the containers so PHP dependencies are correctly installed.
+2. Build the containers so PHP dependencies are correctly installed.

 ```bash
 docker compose build
 ```

-2. Start the containers.
+3. Start the containers.

 ```bash
 docker compose up -d